Menu

 Payoneer is a financial services company that provides international money transfer and digital payment services.
 Founded in 2005 and publicly traded on NASDAQ (PAYO), it serves over 5 million customers in more than 190 countries.

 For businesses, Payoneer offers local receiving accounts in multiple currencies (USD, EUR, GBP, and others), allowing your international clients to pay you as if you had a local bank account in their country.
-This eliminates expensive SWIFT fees and makes cross-border payments faster and cheaper.
+US clients can send payments via ACH transfer instead of expensive SWIFT wires, while European clients can pay via SEPA.
+This eliminates costly international transfer fees and makes cross-border payments faster and cheaper.

 Key features include multi-currency accounts, a Mastercard debit card, marketplace integrations (Amazon, Fiverr, Upwork), and B2B payment solutions.
 Payoneer is regulated as a licensed money transmitter in the US and authorized by the FCA in the UK.